jeffreysbrother/generator-tcg/README.md

 * Maximum number of variations is set to 10 (in order to prevent a huge number of files being created inadvertently).
 * Handle necessary Git commands to push a new branch to the remote, ensuring that the new branch doesn't already exist locally or remotely.
 * Prevent execution of these Git commands if the current working directory is not a Git repo.
+* Append comment to the end of the PHP file, e.g. `<!-- copied from ga-33 -->`.
+This can be prevented by adding the flag `--skip-comments`.

 ## Future Features: